-Click "Reload" to reload the MSTP information display.
+Click on "Reload" to reload the MSTP information display.

-4.4.7 Multiple Super Ring (MSR) (The same as 4.4.31 of previous version manual.)
+4.4.7 Multiple Super Ring (MSR)

 The most common industrial network redundancy is to form a ring or loop.
 Typically, the managed switches are connected in series and the last switch is connected back to the first one.
 In such connection, you can implement Korenix Multiple Super Ring technology to get fatest recovery performance.
+After firmware version 2.8, the Multiple Supre Ring (MSR)

 Multiple Super Ring (MSR) technology is Korenix's 3rd generation Ring redundancy technology.
 This is patented and protected by Korenix and is used in countries all over the world.
 MSR ranks the fastest restore and failover time in the world, 0 ms for restore and about milliseconds level for failover for 100Base-TX copper port.
-The other interface may take longer time due to the media characteristics.
+The other interface may take longer time due to the IEEE 802.3 standard's specified of media characteristics.